datacamp/authoring/docs/courses/personas.md

 - Age: 42
 - Location: Calgary, Alberta, Canada
 - Education: Bachelor of Computer Science - University of Saskatchewan
-- Personal: Juggling many responsibilities, so needs things she can do in small bites or on the move.
+- Personal: Highly motivated by the social side of learning.

 **Previous Jobs**